Diego Maradona became a global celebrity as a soccer player. But the world remembers him as more.

 “Gracias Diego,” trended on Twitter.

 But the loss was felt most acutely in Argentina, where Maradona hovered somewhere between man and deity.
-In years during which the country underwent one hardship after another — the shadow of military dictatorships, failed economic aspirations, a doomed war against the United Kingdom — he had offered a collective hope around which to rally.
+In years during which the country underwent one hardship after another — the shadow of military dictatorships, failed economic aspirations, a doomed war against Britain — he had offered a collective hope around which to rally.

 His story had been improbable from the beginning.
 In a country of profound inequality and rigid social dynamics, he grew up in the outskirts of Buenos Aires, just one more boy from the slums.
-But he quickly rose to the heights of Argentine society by the grace of athletic prowess many could only describe as divine.
-By 19, he’d already scored his 100th goal.
+But he quickly rose to the heights of Argentine society by the grace of athletic prowess many could describe only as divine.
+By 19, he had already scored his 100th goal.
 His image was soon everywhere.

 “You took us to the top of the world,” Argentine President Alberto Fernández said of Maradona, announcing three days of national mourning.
 “You made us immensely happy.
 You were the greatest of all.”